Ghomerr/TravelGates/TravelGates/resources/README.txt

-    clearallinventory       : (true/false) used to clear the armor content when the "i" option is set to a destination protectadmininventory   : (true/false) used to protect admin inventory when the clear inventory option is enabled tpblock                 : (type[,data]/disabled) used to select the teleport block:
+    clearallinventory       : (true/false) used to clear the armor content when the "i" option is set to a destination protectadmininventory   : (true/false) used to protect admin inventory when the clear inventory option is enabled tpblock                 : (type[,data]/disabled) used to select the teleport block: displayteleportmessage  : (true/false) used to disaplay or not the teleport messages
                                 - type (case insensitive) = BEDROCK,BOOKSHELF,BRICK,CLAY,COAL_ORE,COBBLESTONE,DIAMOND_BLOCK,DIAMOND_ORE,DIRT,ENDER_STONE,FURNACE,GLASS,GLOWING_REDSTONE_ORE,GLOWSTONE,GOLD_BLOCK,GOLD_ORE,GRASS,GRAVEL,ICE,IRON_BLOCK,IRON_ORE,JACK_O_LANTERN,JUKEBOX,LAPIS_BLOCK,LAPIS_ORE,LOG,MELON_BLOCK,MOSSY_COBBLESTONE,MYCEL,NETHER_BRICK,NETHERRACK,NOTE_BLOCK,OBSIDIAN,PUMPKIN,REDSTONE,SAND,SANDSTONE,SMOOTH_BRICK,SNOW_BLOCK,SOUL_SAND,SPONGE,STONE,TNT,WOOD,WOOL,WORKBENCH
                                 - data (case insensitive) = all DyeColor for WOOL or TreeSpecies for LOG worlds                  : (world_name1,world_name2,...) used to load additional worlds which would not be loaded automatically.
 Other will be ignored (already loaded or not worlds)